sahildshah1/minimal-mistakes/_posts/2019-01-08-datacamp_sql.md

 - If you want to sort the results in descending order, you can use the DESC keyword. e.g. ORDER BY name DESC;

 - GROUP BY allows you to group a result by one or more columns. **SELECT columns you want to use in GROUP BY clause**.
-The column's that are not in GROUP BY clause should be used to calculate some kind of value (e.g. COUNT(), MAX()) or SQL will return an error. e.g. SELECT language, SUM(gross) FROM films GROUP BY language
+The columns that are not in GROUP BY clause should be used to calculate some kind of value (e.g. COUNT(), MAX()) or SQL will return an error. e.g. SELECT language, SUM(gross) FROM films GROUP BY language

 -  Note that ORDER by always goes after GROUP BY.
 Make sure to always put the ORDER BY clause at the end of your query.
 You can't sort values that you haven't calculated yet!